goharbor/harbor/docs/installation_guide.md

 At minimum, you need to change the **hostname** attribute in **harbor.cfg**.
 The description of each attribute is as follows:

 **hostname**: The hostname for a user to access the user interface and the registry service.
 It should be the IP address or the fully qualified domain name (FQDN) of your target machine, for example 192.168.1.10 or reg.yourdomain.com .
 Do NOT use localhost or 127.0.0.1 for the hostname because the registry service needs to be accessed by external clients.
 **ui_url_protocol**: The protocol for accessing the user interface and the token/notification service, by default it is http.
+To set up https protocol, refer to [Configuring Harbor with HTTPS](configure_https.md).
 **Email settings**: the following 5 attributes are used to send an email to reset a user's password,  they are not mandatory unless the password reset function is needed in Harbor.
 * email_server = smtp.mydomain.com
 * email_server_port = 25